fluffybunnies/lol-dash/README.md

 ## To Do
+- Display the three tertiary runes if possible
 - Style buttons
 - Only refresh dashboard if there are changes
 	- The issue is that it is closing any open modal